-Affiliated vehicles are buses that are under the management of the Company.
-The company has selected and formulated policies which are either individuals or juristic persons, but must be allowed to be operators of non-buses only from the Department of Land Transport.
+Shared service buses are buses that are under the management of the company.
+From selection and policy setting which is either a person or a juristic person but must be licensed to be a car operator Passenger transportation is not fixed from the Department of Land Transport only.

-2. Other income includes interest on bank deposits, gains on disposal of assets and other income, such as service income, additional management to participating vehicles, return of provident funds, resignation and sale of deteriorating spare parts, etc.
+2. Other income which consists of interest income from bank deposits Profit from sales of assets and other income such as revenue from additional administrative services for joint service vehicles Provident fund returns, resignation staff and sales of deteriorated parts, etc.